 What if I miss my exam?

 You will need to apply for exam excusal from the Proctors.
 It will only be possible to do this if you have not started your exam.
 You are considered to have started your exam if you have clicked on ‘start test’ in Inspera.
-Please contact your college office immediately for further advice on next steps (or your department if you do not have a college).
+You can find further guidance on the 'Problems completing your assessment' webpage and from your college office (or your department if you do not have a college).

 What if I think there is a factual error in the content of the exam paper?

 It will not be possible to query the content of the exam paper during the exam.
 If you think that there is an error or mistake in your exam paper then you should state what you consider the error or mistake to be at the start of your answer for that question and, if necessary, you should state your understanding of the question.
 You should then try to complete the paper as best you can.

 What if I lose connectivity?